EvilBengt/ArduinoAlarmClock/Planning.md

 * (trigger)

-  When pressed, activates a function.
+  When pressed (or held), activates a function.
+  Press, short hold and long hold can be used for different functions.

 --------------------------------------------------------------------------------